Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Life span: up to five or six years

-• Reproduction: Female broadhead skinks lay between seven and 20 eggs in the spring.
+• Reproduction: Oviparous.
+Female broadhead skinks lay between seven and 20 eggs in the spring.
 They protect their eggs until they hatch in mid-summer.

 Semi-arboreal and bearing a triangle-shaped head with large jaws, the broadhead skink is found in the southeastern U.S. where it loves to hide in small holes in oak trees.
 In fact, broadhead skinks can be territorial about the particular oak tree they live in, attacking other skinks who attempt to steal the tree.